 Examine your problem from all perspectives.

 What do you do when you're faced with a really big business problem?
-(Maybe your employee retention is low, and you are looking for the reasons why.)
+What if your employee retention was low, for example, and you wanted to know why?

 In the 1960s Peter Checkland, a systems engineering professor, developed a problem-solving methodology called Soft Systems Methodology (SSM), which sought to apply systems principles to business and other "soft" problems.